 MANCHESTER, Tenn. — Nicely done, Jack Johnson.

 Johnson and his band overcame tough odds and thorny logistics to headline the Bonnaroo Music & Arts Festival on Saturday night, replacing late cancellation Mumford & Sons.
-The group overcame short notice and thorny logistics to produce a set filled with good humor, mellow vibes and a ton of hits.
+Despite the short notice, they produced a set filled with good humor, mellow vibes and a ton of hits.

 "We want to dedicate this whole set to Ted Dwane and all of Mumford & Sons," Johnson said after taking the stage before tens of thousands of fans.
 "And we wish we could all be here playing music together.
 Maybe that will be next year."